 People type and status you'd like to include - Employees, Contractors, Placeholders, Active, Archive.

-Time off status - Approved, Tentative.
+Time off status - Confirmed, Tentative.

 Preferred report density - Choose to view your data by days or months.